 AAPI Cooking Classes

-Many recreational/ community centers may offer cooking classes.
+Many recreational/community centers offer cooking classes.
 Check out your local center to see if they offer special AAPI Heritage Month classes.
 Eventbrite is also an excellent place to check for cooking classes in your area.

 Attend Community Events or Celebrations